 The Institute for Literacy Studies at Lehman College advances urban education reform by strengthening literacy and mathematics teaching and by supporting teachers as key educational decision-makers.
 We conduct professional development, program evaluation, and research projects in educational settings ranging from schools to colleges and community organizations.

 After a year-long national search, Dr. Jaye Jones has been appointed as Director of the Institute for Literacy Studies (ILS).
 In her new capacity as the head of the Institute, she will provide leadership for and advance the work of three major programs—the Adult Learning Center, the New York City Mathematics Project (NYCMP), and the New York City Writing Project (NYCWP).
-She will officially take up duties on April 18, 2016.
+Jaye began her work as Director on April 18, 2016.

 The Institute and the Lehman College community welcome Jaye, whose background in literacy education and social work, practitioner’s knowledge of adult education, scholarship, perseverance, and vision for addressing the needs of learners of all ages—teachers and students alike—is exceptional.
 Dr. Harriet Fayne, Dean of Lehman College’s School of Education, notes, “Jaye brings a rare blend of experience and understanding of urban education in today’s world.”